RedHatQE/widgetastic.patternfly4/README.md

 The library has selenium tests that are performed against [Patternfly React docs](https://patternfly-react.surge.sh).
 It's also configured to run the tests every time when a new version of that page is released.

-Tests spawn a container from official selenium image - `selenium/standalone-{chrome/firefox}`.
+Tests spawn a container from official selenium image - [selenium/standalone-{chrome/firefox}](https://hub.docker.com/u/selenium).
+We can check local runs via vnc `http://localhost:7900`

 **Note:** Tests use `podman` to manage containers.
 Please install it before running.